San Francisco VA Medical Center Guidelines for the Treatment of Diarrhea Associated with Clostridioides difficile Infection (CDI)

 • No history of vancomycin allergy

-Initiate as soon as a patient is identified as a candidate and continue until antibiotics not directed against CDI are discontinued
+Initiate as soon as possible and continue until antibiotics not directed against CDI are discontinued

--If an inciting antimicrobial is suspected (most commonly clindamycin, aminopenicillins, third-generation cephalosporins, and fluoroquinolones), discontinue the agent as soon as possible.
+• If an inciting antimicrobial is suspected discontinue the agent as soon as possible.